 In this Tableau example, we will show you how to create Context Filters.
 Our scenario is to find the Top 10 product subcategories in the Accessories and Clothing (Product Category).

-First, Drag and Drop the English Product Subcategory from the Product Hierarchy in the Dimension Region to Rows Shelf, and the Sales Amount Measures region to Columns Shelf.
+First, Drag and Drop the English Product Subcategory from the Product Hierarchy in the Dimension Region to the Rows Shelf and the Sales Amount Measures region to the Columns Shelf.
 By default, the desktop will generate the Bar Chart.

 We will add a condition on the English Product Name for this tableau context filters demo.
 First, please click on the down arrow beside the Product Subcategory Name present in the Row Shelf will open the menu.
 Here, you have to select the below-shown option.

 Once you select this Tableau option, a new Filter window will open to create the expression for context.
 Please navigate yourself to the Top tab.
-From the below screenshot, you can observe that we are selecting the By filed section.
+From the screenshot below, you can observe that we are selecting the By field section.

 Next, we selected the Top 10 records, Sales Amount as the Measure, and Sum as the Aggregate function.
 Again, I suggest you refer to the Top 10 products article to understand the properties.